 - Preparing equipment or machinery that is not used in the process.

 - Producing in larger batches than required to avoid changeover.

 - The key to eliminating overproduction is proper planning.
 As we have seen in the example, the manager of the restaurant better manages the customer order by properly understanding the customer trends at different time periods.

 - So clear understanding of customer demand in terms of how much, when, and what? we can reduce the overproduction waste.
 Most of the Lean experts and companies recommend implementing the JIT concept to reduce the overproduction waste.

 2. Defects –

 Waste of Rework can occur in any type of process.
-The manufacturing process culls out defective products and parts, in most cases material is reworked for a better outcome and sometimes they are scrapped but in both cases rework is a form of waste.
+The manufacturing process culls out defective products and parts, in most cases, the material is reworked for a better outcome and sometimes they are scrapped but in both cases, rework is a form of waste.

 Call centers and digital work queues are famous for rework because it is easy to send work back and forth in digital format.
 In some cases, rework does not occur because of the correction of defects but simply because departmental or worker responsibilities overlap.